pryv/dev-site/README.md

 Note: last time I checked DocPad does not cleanup obsolete files, so in case you remove some resources please make sure you don't leave garbage in the generated site.

+## Automatically updating the API version from a nearby `api-server` repo

+`scripts/update-api-version.bash` (assumes `../api-server/package.json` to exist from the present repo's root)

 ## Publishing

 The website is published with GitHub pages on <http://pryv.github.com>.
 To update it, after making sure your changes in the sources are committed and the generated website files are up-to-date (see the instructions on generating the files with DocPad above), simply: